Unfortunately, there are many things that can bring down property value. It helps to categorize these items into as follows:

 As you might imagine, poor hygiene can cause pest infestation, foul odors and other issues that can bring down the value of your property.

 If you lease your house to people who break things or don't report maintenance issues, you can expect costly repairs that you may be left on the hook for.

 It may be costly and time consuming to evict delinquent tenants.
 These are commonly the same people who damage or neglect the property.
 That's why it is so important to thoroughly screen prospective tenants.

 The list goes on, and the message should be clear: an ounce of prevention is worth a pound of cure.

 Market-centric factors can be much harder to control for and avoid.

-- Economic downturn -- whether local to your community or city, or nationwide (i.e. 2008 financial crisis), economies can experience short term shocks and longer-term structural issues which will be discussed below.
-When this happens, the price people are able and willing to pay for your house may be less then in the recent past.
+Whether local to your community or city, or nationwide (i.e. 2008 financial crisis), economies can experience short term shocks and longer-term structural issues which will be discussed below.
+When this happens, the price people are able and willing to pay for your house may be less than in the recent past.

-- High property taxes -- high taxes can lead businesses and residents to relocate elsewhere, resulting in lower demand for housing inventory.
+High taxes can lead businesses and residents to relocate elsewhere, resulting in lower demand for housing inventory.